pjhome/pjhome.github.io/schedule.md

 <p class="event">So long, farewell</p>
 </center>
 <p>
-On Sunday morning, we'll share a brunch and reminisce before bidding you adieu. <i>Details TBD.</i>
+On Sunday morning, we'll share a brunch and reminisce before bidding you adieu.
 </p>
 </div>